Alexion24/Exercises-and-tasks/README.md

-# exersices
-Exersises and tasks
+Exercises and tasks in the process of studying